Boxing stance. Fighting stances Classic boxing stance

 Muay Thai

-In Thai boxing is:
+In Muay Thai it is:

-1. Keep your eyes always open.
+1. Keep your eyes open at all times.

 3. For psychological tactics, use a grin.

-4. Maintain self control.
+4. Maintain self-control.

 5. Don't give up.